 Most people considered it a risky move because initially the book festivals were often hosted by whites with a few blacks in attendance.
 On the contrary, many people especially black readers and writers showed up in 2016 and it was termed as a success.
 It is hosted in the Soweto theatre.

 It was then hosted again in 2017 and 2018 as it was an annual event.
 In the latter year, Social Media was used as a marketing tool to promote the event.
 The Abantu book festival was a success in both years.
 Readers and authors from different parts of Africa look forward to this year’s annual festival and we are sure it will offer more successful opportunities to share and interact than the previous years.

-The Abantu book festival goes beyond books.
+The Abantu book festival goes beyond books and some of the highlights are listed Here .
 The organizers of the four-day programme have incorporated a series of events and activities aside from the support of the black authors and content creators.
 The aim of these extra events is to promote culture.
 Some of these activities include a film screening, music performance, and poetry, and photography, dance, engaging conversations, great cultural food, and drinks.

 The previous year, 2018, was graced by excellent and renowned authors such as Gcina Mhlophe, Uhuru Phalafala, Kagiso Lesego Molope, Phumlani Pikoli, Wamuwi Mbao, Mphuthumi Ntabeni, Mxolisi Ntshali, Novuyo Rosa Tshuma, Sue Nyathi, Lebohang Masango, Jolyn Phillips, and Gail Smith.